Vimukta26/Vimukta26/README.md

 - 👋 Hi there, my name is Vimukta Dashora,
 -  Seeking hands-on opportunity and acquiring knowledge in Computer Science & Engineering with a specialization in Health Informatics through a Bachelor's Degree program  from VIT Bhopal.
 Being a techno-geek this brain never stops thinking of programs, and eyes never stop exploring technologies.
--  Involved in Machine Learning , Data analysis and visualizationa and flutter mobile application development and aspiring data scientist.
+-  Involved in learning and exploring the fields of Machine Learning , Data analysis and visualizationa and flutter mobile application development and aspiring data scientist.
 -  I’m looking to collaborate on machine learning projects

 <!---